YOUR GUIDE TO

 There might be costs associated with selling your previous home and the initial deposit for the village villa.

-Some villages, like Archer Villages, offer a refundable deposit.
+Archer Villages offer a $5,000 refundable deposit.

 No, fee structures can vary between villages, so it’s important to check with each one individually.